TyBrassington/cmpt354-miniproject/INSTRUCTIONS.md

 Run this in your terminal: `cd library-database`

 # 4. Install legacy dependencies
-Run this in your terminal: `npm install --legacy-peer-deps`
+Run this in your terminal: `npm install`

 # 5. Start the development server
 Run this in your terminal: `npm run dev`